jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 They walk the Tuscan tree line and discuss which trees to sell, what price, when to cut them.

 The woodcutter pauses.
 "My son asks why we Italians are so weak now.
 The Spanish take what they want.
 The French march through whenever they please.
-The Germans threatend us when they want.
+The Germans threatened us when they want.
 His grandfather said Italians were once master of the world."

 Niccolo stops walking.
 "Your grandfather was right.
 Rome ruled for centuries.
 Do you know how?"

 The woodcutter shrugs.

 "Not through goodness.
 Through knowing what works."
 Niccolo picks up a stick, scratches a line in the dirt.
-"Back then, the Germans lived in hurts and walked barefoot, used hollow logs to cross rivers and raid our rich cities.
+"Back then, the Germans lived in huts and walked barefoot, used hollow logs to cross rivers and raid our rich cities.
 So, Caesar threw a bridge across the Rhine in ten days.
 Marched his legions over to show the Germans what Rome could build—then burned it behind him and left.
 They thought our hammers were sorcery.
 They left Rome alone for a generation.
 Over a bridge.
 Now they raid us with the tools we gave them."

 "My order's for a bridge at Certaldo."
 The woodcutter almost smiles.
-"Smaller than teh Rhine, I'd think."
+"Smaller than the Rhine, I'd think."

 "Smaller.
 Same knowing."
 Niccolo gestures down the valley.
 "Rome held the world with it—roads, bridges, walls, the law that ran along them.
 All of it kept up.
 Repaired.
 Paid for in iron and work and virtue, year after year."